 This is an individual choice.
 If you’re thinking about sending your landlord the CDC declaration, all tenants should get legal advice before submitting this declaration, because it could have legal consequences after the moratorium lifts.

 Because of the eviction moratorium in NY and the way the courts are moving cases forward, it’s unlikely that we’ll see evictions in 2020 for anyone sued after March 16, regardless of the CDC order.
-Currently, the courts have suspended all cases that were filed after March 16, they are moving pre-covid cases forward first, and given that cases generally take more than 4 months to finalize, that makes the CDC moratorium largely meaningless because it’s not long enough.
+Given that cases generally take more than 4 months to finalize in NYC, that makes the CDC moratorium largely meaningless because it’s not long enough.
 Meaning, you could send in the declaration, giving your landlord lots of info you don’t need to give them, and have the moratorium expire before it would ever benefit you and potentially having consequences for a future case.